What Is Marriage In Australia?

 A marriage celebrant must also make particular statements in the hearing of the witnesses.
 They must declare that they are authorised under Australian law to perform marriage ceremonies, and they must state the definition of marriage as set out in the Marriage Act 1961.
 They must also remind the parties of the solemnity of marriage and that it is a binding relationship.

 A marriage performed overseas will, on most occasions, be considered valid in Australia provided:

 - it was recognised as a valid marriage by the law in the place where you were married,

 - it would have been a valid marriage if it had been performed in Australia, and

 - the marriage has been registered.

-The Family Court in Australia can annul a marriage which it finds is invalid.
-At least one of the parties must be an Australian citizen, live in Australia and consider it their home, or have lived in Australia for at least 12 months prior to making the application.
-The Court will annul the marriage by issuing a decree of nullity where:
+The court can annul a marriage that it finds is invalid.
+At least one of the parties must be an Australian citizen, live in Australia and consider it their home, or have lived in Australia for at least 12 months prior to making an application for annulment in Australia.

-- one or both of the parties to the marriage were married to someone else at the time
+- one or both of the parties to the marriage were married to someone else at the time they married

-- one of the parties did not validly consent to the marriage.
-This might arise if they were being forced into the marriage, they were mistaken about what marriage is or who they were actually marrying, or they were not sufficiently capable of understanding what was taking place.
+- one of the parties was not old enough to marry, or, if they were between 16 and 18 and were being forced into the marriage, they were mistaken about what marriage was or who they were actually marrying, or they were not sufficiently capable of understanding what was taking place.